NeoGeographyToolkit/StereoPipeline/docs/tools/sat_sim.rst

 These will be multiplied by 1e-6 to convert to radians, then converted to degrees, and used as the jitter amplitudes :math:`A_{ij}`.
-In this example only the pitch amplitudes are nonzero, and equal to 1 micro radian.
+In this example only the pitch amplitudes are nonzero, and are equal to 1 micro radian.

 Efficiency considerations
 ^^^^^^^^^^^^^^^^^^^^^^^^^